mackenzie-norman/PCB-Climber/README.md

 ## How I feel
 I think this project exactly met my expectations.
 I still wish I could've done more.

 The hard part about stuff like this is juggling between learning and results, and I think as usual I prioritized "results" over learning and kind of wish it would've been different.
 10 week terms are hard.
-A good example is parallelism and the rand.
+A good example is parallelism and the rand functions.
 I never really got any speed ups from running things in parallel either with threads or Rayon.
 I assume part of this is me using clone to heavily since I did not want to deal with references and part of this is my rand function. (also maybe this isnt a great parallel problem).

 ## Wins
 - Did implement all my GA functionality